header

 Seashells on the Beach - A Great Addition to Collecting Sea Glass

-Punta Veleros, our local beach here in Peru, goes from one extreme to the other as far as beach glass collecting, ranging from pretty good to very poor.
+Punta Veleros, the point next to the beach town we lived in here in Peru from 2010 to 2011, goes from one extreme to the other as far as beach glass collecting, ranging from pretty good to very poor.

-In our first year here (2010), by March we had found around 50 pieces of really good beach glass, some of it pretty rare.
+In our first year here, by March we had found around 50 pieces of really good beach glass, some of it pretty rare.

 Even though we didn't consider it a good sea glass beach in general, it turned up many very good colors and quality plus some rare finds such as a first ever (for us) old glass trade bead.

-However, this year (2011) we have found almost zip, zero, nada, as far as beach glass goes.
+However, during the year of this post (2011) we found almost zip, zero, nada, as far as beach glass goes.
 Why?

-Because of the "La Nina" weather pattern, there has been a lack of any strong waves or currents along the shore, and the sand has not washed away to expose the rocky floor (see What Makes a Good Seaglass Beach).
+Because of the "La Nina" weather pattern, there was a lack of any strong waves or currents along the shore, and the sand did not wash away to expose the rocky floor (see What Makes a Good Seaglass Beach).

-The seaglass has remained buried beneath tons of sand.
+The seaglass remained buried beneath tons of sand.

-So collecting sea shells has been providing us with a lot of fun while still looking for the rare beach glass.
+So collecting sea shells provided us with a lot of fun while still looking for the rare beach glass.

 How we got started, progressively: